-Swedish or Therapeutic Massage
+Swedish or therapeutic massage

-Swedish or therapeutic massage can improve circulation, relax muscles, improve muscle tone, aid digestion and, by stimulating the lymphatic system, speed up the elimination of toxins.
+Swedish or therapeutic massage can improve circulation, relax muscles, improve muscle tone, aid digestion and speed up the elimination of toxins by stimulating the lymphatic system.
 This enables the body to function more efficiently.
-These direct benefits, combined with the psychological benefits of relaxation, freedom from stress and a feeling of being cared for, produce a sense of well-being.
+These direct benefits, combined with the psychological benefits of relaxation, freedom from stress and a feeling of being cared for, produce an overall sense of rejuvenation and wellbeing.
 Massage has the potential to complement other medical treatments and help maintain a positive state of health.

 Our Swedish and therapeutic massage practitioners are Michaela Scott and Christine Wilkinson.
 Massages can be full body or upper body only.
 Please specify which you would like when you make the appointment.